SAP-samples/teched2023-AI284v/exercises/ex2/README.md

-# Exercise 2 - Process a receipt using the schema configuration feature and LLMs (Large Language Models)
+# Exercise 2 - Process a receipt using Document Information Extraction and LLMs (Large Language Models)

 In this exercise, you'll use a lunch receipt as an example of a custom document.
 Custom document types aren't supported out of the box by the Document Information Extraction service.
 You'll create a custom schema and add the specific header fields and line items that you want to extract from the receipt document using LLMs (Large Language Models).